- Recognize the effects of learning environments on infants and toddlers.

 Designing Your Space to Meet Infants’ and Toddlers’ Needs

-Such supportive environments send children a variety of positive messages about their learning (Dodge et al., 2010), such as:
+Supportive environments send children a variety of positive messages about their learning (Dodge et al., 2010), such as:

 - This is a good place to be.